Serving or caring for others can be incredibly rewarding. But it can also be incredibly stressful. So stressful, that it interferes with self-care.

 “He will cover you with his feathers, and under his wings you will find refuge; his faithfulness will be your shield and rampart.”
 (Psalm 91:4)(NIV).

-When I do all of the things above, the Lord reminds me He is present with me always.
+When I did all of the things above, the Lord reminded me He was always present with me.
+Always.

-As I believe He is present and I seek Him through faith that He WILL respond to me for earnestly seeking Him, I find peace, protection, and strength.
+As I believed He was present, and I sought Him and had faith that He WOULD respond to me – just for earnestly seeking Him, I found courage, peace, protection, and strength.

 When we take care of ourselves and work to honor the Lord in the process, we take steps of faith.
 The Lord will accept our actions of faith as obedience.

-It happened to me, and I believe it will happen for you.
+It happened to me.
+And friend, it will happen for you too.